 We understand that patients depend on us to get it right so they can access the benefits of medical marijuana without any shortcuts in quality.
 After all of the medical marijuana testing is completed, we produce a Certificate of Analysis (CoA).
 You can view the CoA for any batch on our website.

 Ready to become a patient?
-Click below to find a medical marijuana prescriber in Texas.
+Click below to get a prescription.